Lagrangian cobordism and tropical curves: Introduction

 The proof of Theorem \ref{thm:none} uses the partial comparison map in the other direction, $\Cob \to \CH_0$: by showing there are no relations in the tropical Chow group, we conclude that the same must be true in the Lagrangian cobordism group.
 We now describe the construction of this map, which involves building tropical curves in $\R \times B$ from Lagrangian cobordisms in $\C^* \times X(B)$.

+\begin{rmk} We alert the reader that the construction uses a version of the result `the tropicalization of an analytic curve is a tropical curve' which is well-known to experts but has only appeared in the literature under extra hypotheses.
+See Section \ref{sec:nonArchSYZ} for details. \end{rmk}

-The mirror to $X(B)$ is a rigid analytic space $Y(B)$ defined over the universal one-variable Novikov field $\Lambda = \Bbbk\laurent{t^\R}$, where $\Bbbk$ is an algebraically closed field of characteristic $2$.
+The mirror to $X(B)$ is a rigid analytic space defined over the universal one-variable Novikov field $\Lambda = \Bbbk\laurent{t^\R}$, where $\Bbbk$ is an algebraically closed field of characteristic $2$.
 The Novikov field comes with a non-Archimedean valuation $val: \Lambda^*\to \R$, and we let $U_{\Lambda} = val^{-1}(0)$ denote the unitary subgroup.
-The points of $Y(B)$ parametrise pairs $(F_b,\xi)$ comprising a fibre of $X(B)$ and a rank one $U_\Lambda$-valued local system on $F_b$; in particular there is a map $val: Y(B) \to B$.
-The \emph{tropicalization} of an analytic subvariety in $Y(B)$ is its image in $B$, which should be a tropical subvariety of the same dimension.
+As a set, the mirror rigid analytic space $Y(B)$ is the total space of the local system $T_\Z B \otimes_\Z U_\Lambda$; in particular it comes with a `non-Archimedean SYZ fibration' $val: Y(B) \to B$, locally modeled on the map $(\Lambda^*)^n \to \R^n$ taking valuations of all coordinates.
+If $B$ is a tropical affine torus, then $Y(B)$ is an analytic torus; and if $B$ is polarized, then $Y(B)$ is the analytification of an abelian variety \cite[Theorem 6.6.1]{FvdP}.
+The \emph{tropicalization} of an analytic subset of $Y(B)$ is its image in $B$, which is expected carry the structure of a tropical subvariety of the same dimension.

 The mirror to $\C^*$ is the rigid analytic space $\mathbb{G}_m$ with underlying set $\Lambda^*$, and the mirror to $\C^* \times X(B)$ is $\mathbb{G}_m \times Y(B)$.
-Given an unobstructed Lagrangian brane cobordism $V\subset \C^*\times X(B)$, there is a corresponding ``family Floer sheaf" over $\mathbb{G}_m \times Y(B)$ \cite{Abouzaid:ICM}, whose support is an analytic subvariety $\scrE_V \subset \mathbb{G}_m \times Y(B)$.
+Given an unobstructed Lagrangian brane cobordism $V\subset \C^*\times X(B)$, there is a corresponding ``family Floer sheaf" over $\mathbb{G}_m \times Y(B)$ \cite{Abouzaid:ICM}, whose support is an analytic subset $\scrE_V \subset \mathbb{G}_m \times Y(B)$.
 The tropical curve in $\R \times B$ associated to $V$ is the tropicalization of the union of one-dimensional irreducible components of $\scrE_V$.
 In order to show it has the desired form near infinity, we need to assume that $V$ has `separable ends' (see Figure \ref{fig:equiv_relations} and Section \ref{Sec:separable} for explanation).
 This is satisfied \emph{a fortiori} in the setting of Theorem \ref{thm:none}, where the ends are assumed to be distinct.